mightypirate1/DRL-Tetris/README.md

 python3 eval.py path/to/weightfile1.w path/to/weightfile2.w (...)
 ```
 Settings are saved along with the weights so that it is normally possible to make bots made with different settings, neural-nets etc. play each other.
 As long as the game_size setting is the same across projects, they should be compatible!
 See "Customization" for more details.

+#### Experiment-files:
+A few different experiment files are provided:

+* experiments/sixten_base.py  - Trains SIXten.
+* experiments/sventon_base.py - Trains SVENton using the "keyboard"-type NN. (experimental)
+* experiments/sventon_silver.py - Trains SVENton using the "silver" NN.
+It's similar to "keyboard" but replaces convs and vector-encoder with resnet-like blocks.
+* experiments/sventon_silver_ppo.py - Trains SVENton-PPO with the "silver" NN.

+The first of these is considered stable, but if your hardware differs from the test systems' (i5-4690K CPU @ 3.50GHz × 4 + GeForce GTX 1080 Ti + 16GB Ram), you might get different results.
+The the SVENton versions are very much under development, and good default settings are still to be decided on.

 #### Demo weights:
 The project ships with some pre-trained weights as a demo.
 When in the DRL-Tetris folder, try for instance